mrookiiheya-arch/kotodama-os/README.md

 # Kotodama OS
 **External "Behavior Layer" for LLMs — Addressing Persona Drift and Long-term Consistency**

-**Last updated:** 2026-02-27
+**Last updated:** 2026-02-28

 ---

 ## TL;DR

-Kotodama OS proposes a formal specification for an underdefined Behavior Layer in today’s AI stack.
+Kotodama OS proposes a formal specification for a structural gap in today’s AI stack: the absence of an explicit governance-oriented Behavior Layer.

-It is designed to support the stabilization of long-term behavioral consistency.
+It is designed to support governance-level continuity and long-term behavioral consistency across multi-session interaction.

 Status: Concept architecture + individual prototype; open to technical review and PoC discussion under mutual NDA.

 Behavioral stability refers to governance-level continuity, not tonal rigidity or emotional suppression.

+“External” refers to architectural separation of governance from generation; the current prototype is implemented within an existing LLM environment.

 ---

 ## Executive Snapshot
-Kotodama OS proposes an external, **pre-response Behavior OS layer** for LLM-based systems to support the stabilization of **behavioral consistency**, **interaction distance**, and **long-term persona continuity** across multi-session use (**no retraining / no weight changes**).
+Kotodama OS proposes an external, pre-response Behavior OS layer for LLM-based systems to support governance-level continuity, interaction distance regulation, and long-term persona continuity across multi-session use (no retraining / no weight changes).

 It targets **persona drift** as a longitudinal product risk: systems remain capable, yet become less reliable in **stance**, **distance regulation**, and **accountability** over time.